gka/chroma.js/docs/src/index.md

 chroma.scale('OrRd').classes(8);
 ```

+When classes are specified as a number, their boundaries follow subsequent changes to `scale.domain`, so either configuration order produces the same result.

 You can also define custom class breaks by passing them as array:

 ```js
 chroma.scale('OrRd').classes([0,0.3,0.55,0.85,1]);
 ```

+Explicit class breaks remain unchanged when the domain changes.

 ### scale.nodata
 #### (color)